johnmilimo/time-based-sorted-queue/README.md

  $ docker-compose up

 ```
-The Web Interface for ActiveMQ is at http://localhost:8161
+The Web Interface for ActiveMQ is at http://localhost:8161 <br />
-username: admin
+username: admin <br />
-password: admin
+password: admin <br />

 ## Run the application
 ```